 The carabiners on this model are slightly on the small side (likely to reduce the overall weight so that they are still functional even with the steel insert).
 That makes both clipping and unclipping them slightly more challenging than the large carabiners on the Black Diamond LiveWire or the DMM Alpha Sport.

 Our testers with smaller hands or who clip with their thumb and forefinger didn't mind the slightly smaller size, and we all liked the snappy gate action.
-It does have the smallest gate opening in this review (only 20mm), which didn't seem to affect the clipping too much, but did make unclipping a bit more challenging (see below).
+That said, it has the second smallest gate opening in this review (only 20mm), which in certain circumstances certainly made clipping more difficult, and also make unclipping a bit more challenging as well(see below).

 Ease of Unclipping